kanenathan213/YesteryearWeb/readme.md

 # HeyDay

-This is a project to build a web, iOS, and Android app for better audio tours for historically meaningful places.
-It will be using React DOM and React Native.
+This is a project to build a web, iOS, and Android app to deliver better audio tours at historically meaningful places.
+The initial focus is on museum tours.

+I'm building it with React DOM and (eventually) React Native.
+Facebook for auth and Stripe for payments.

 ## To install: